 Our Nene has spread her wings, and flown away home, and the heavens again opened and welcomed Nene back with open arms.
 We love you, Nene, Mom, Grandma and friend and we will forever miss you.

-She is survived by her three daughters; Family includes many nieces, nephews, great-grandchildren, and a supportive John S.
+She is survived by her three daughters; Family includes many nieces, nephews, and great-grandchildren.

 Everyone who knew and loved Nene shares a huge void in their life.
-Nene will be dearly missed by all.
+She will be dearly missed by all.

 Names of the living have been omitted.